Stacy-Deanne: Career

 Stacy-Deanne began writing professionally at nineteen years old.
 Stacy gained popularity with the release of her first book, "Alicia Keys, Ashanti, Beyonce, Destiny's Child, Jennifer Lopez & Mýa: Divas of the New Millennium", featuring the works of other authors.
 The 2005 book, showcased the ups and downs of some of music's brightest female stars.
 The book was published by Amber Communications Group, Inc. the top African-American publishing company for self-help and biography books.
-The book has appeared on best selling lists for urban books including the Disilgold Soul Best Seller list and the YGA Best Selling List.
-The book also garnered an award for, "Best Biography Book" for Disilgold Soul Awards.
+The book appeared on best selling lists for urban books including the Disilgold Soul Best Seller list and the YGA Best Selling List.
+The book garnered an award for, "Best Biography Book" for Disilgold Soul Awards.

-Quickly following the success of "Divas of the New Millennium", Stacy was profiled alongside other notable authors in the 2006 book "Literary Divas: The Top 100+ Most Admired African-American Women in Writing".
+Following the success of "Divas of the New Millennium", Stacy was profiled alongside other notable authors in the 2006 book "Literary Divas: The Top 100+ Most Admired African-American Women in Writing".

 In 2007, Stacy released her novel, "Everlasting" published by Simon and Schuster's imprint, Strebor Books.
 The book, which focuses on a romance between Latino teens is noted as the Romeo and Juliet for today's generation and has become a favorite with readers from all walks of life.
 In June 2008 Stacy released her third book, "Melody" also with Simon and Schuster.
 The book is Stacy's first thriller and mystery work.